How to Improve Your School Playground While on a Budget

 Greenery such as grass on non-play areas will also help improve minor site drainage and prevent muddy spots.
 For instance, a grassy area will absorb more water than bare ground, making it less likely to produce mud that kids can slip on.
 However, even with grass outside the play area, supervise kids to help avoid slipping.

 10. Upgrade Surfacing for Safety

 The surfacing inside the play area is important.
 Loose-fill surfacing, such as engineered wood fiber or loose-fill rubber, needs regular attention to keep it at proper levels around exit areas of the playground.
 Kids exiting slides or swings will often move the surface material with their feet.
 Plan on adding more fill or choosing another type of surface material, such as poured-in place rubber, to make the playground more inclusive and less maintenance-intensive.

 11. Create Separate Play Spaces

 Don’t feel obligated to use the entire play area for playground equipment.
-In fact, you should consider zoning the playground into separate play areas.
+Instead, consider zoning the playground into separate play areas.
 Have playground equipment in one space, an open area for sports and games, and another place for quiet or sensory play.
 For example, if you have jump ropes and playground balls to supplement recess activities, you should have an open space in the play area where kids can safely use these without getting too close to others.